Mechanical Freezing Systems

 13,000 = 44.2 50 = 11,737

-Unless you gas supplier recommends otherwise, we would suggest that a 30 ton CO2 vessel, or 9,000 gallon LN2 vessel be the smallest sizes you consider.
-These vessels are usually av available for lease from your gas supplier, and there are a number of excellent equipment specialists that also have lease and service
+Unless your gas supplier recommends otherwise, we would suggest that a 30-ton CO2 vessel, or 9,000 gallons LN2 vessel, be the smallest size you consider.
+These vessels are usually available for lease from your gas supplier, and some excellent equipment specialists also have lease and service

 packages.
 Storage vessels are usually available for purchase from these same sources.
 Another difference between the two cryogens is the method in which they are customarily billed.
 The products you are buying are LIQUID Carbon Dioxide (LCO2) or LIQUID Nitrogen (LN2).
 LCO2 Liquid carbon dioxide is delivered and billed in pounds.
-LN2 is often delivered and billed based on its vapor equivalent in units of 100 standard cubic feet (ccf).
+LN2 is often delivered and billed based on its vapor equivalent in 100 standard cubic feet (CCF) units.
 When

 comparing the cost of these cryogens, it is helpful to be able to compare them in terms of cost per pound.
-Note: what you are really comparing is the cost of BTUs, and depending on the type freezer, The product you are freezing and the heat transfer efficiency of your system, the BTU value of these cryogens can vary.
+Note: what you are really comparing is the cost of BTU, and depending on the type of freezer, The product you are freezing, and the heat transfer efficiency of your system, the BTU value of these cryogens can vary.

 .138